Search

 • Recall it backward

-But to take another example, when I memorized my TEDx Talk using the how to memorize a speech technique, I literally recalled it backward to help make the memory of each word bulletproof.
+To take another practical example, when I memorized my TEDx Talk using the how to memorize a speech technique, I literally recalled it backward to help make my recall of each word bulletproof.

-Whenever memorizing something, it’s important to go beyond the core text.
+Whenever memorizing any kind of information, it’s important to go beyond the core text and tap into what memory scientists call context-dependent memory.

-Use a number system to remember the relevant historical dates.
+You can also learn and apply a number system to remember the relevant historical dates about the writing of the preamble.

 an old calendar